Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

 The function $f(\transmission,\alpha)$ has been calculated and discussed by \textcite{Paulsson2008}.
 At high transmission, $\transmission{\simeq}1$, the forward-scattering electronic states are nearly fully occupied, implying that electrons that undergo inelastic scattering by excitation of a vibron can only find unoccupied states by scattering backward.
 In the other limit, $\transmission\ll 1$, nearly all incoming states are scattered back elastically, such that after an inelastic scattering event with a vibron the electron only finds empty states in the forward scattering direction.
 Therefore, we expect a tendency that inelastic scattering leads to a decrease of the conductance at high transmission, $f<0$, and to an increase in conductance at low transmission, $f>0$.
 The crossover occurs on a line in the $(\alpha,\transmission)$-plane where $f(\alpha,\transmission)=0$.
 The line was calculated by \textcite{Paulsson2008}, see also \textcite{Kim2013}; for soft vibrations and symmetric coupling, {\it i.e.} $\alpha{=}1$, the crossover takes place at $\transmission=0.5$.

 We emphasize that the model analysis is based on the wide-band limit and on assuming soft vibrations with a very fast relaxation mechanism.
-The more general problem also includes the back-action of the non-equilibrium vibron occupation, and results in a shift of the crossover point to higher transmission and, therefore, is considerably more complicated.
+The more general problem also includes the back-action of the non-equilibrium vibron occupation, which results in a shift of the crossover point to higher transmission and, therefore, is considerably more complicated.
 A first attempt at solving the problem was made by \textcite{Urban2010}, which, however, neglected back-action related frequency renormalizations\footnote{We express our gratitude to Tom\'a{\v s} Novotn\'y for bringing these developments to our attention.} \cite{Kaasbjerg2013}.
-More systematic treatments have been presented in subsequent work that have, in particular, also included this effect \cite{Novotny2011,Utsumi2013,Ueda2017}.
+More systematic treatments have been presented in subsequent work that have, in particular, also included this effect \cite{Novotny2011,Utsumi2013,Ueda2017}; { for a numerical solution of the Holstein model including an analysis of IETS see \textcite{Schinabeck2016}}.

 Experimentally, a crossover between a step-up and a step-down at the bias voltage corresponding to the excitation of a molecular vibration was observed for single-molecule H$_2$O junctions between Pt leads \cite{Tal2008}, and for benzenedithiol between Au leads \cite{Kim2011}.
 The crossover point in the former experiment was found near $\transmission \approx 0.65$, but from shot noise measurements on the same junctions it was found that a second conduction channel contributes to the conductance.
 The dominant conductance channel has a transmission near 0.5 at the crossover point.
 The experiments by Kim \ea included an analysis of the asymmetry of the coupling to the two leads, $\alpha=\GR / \GL$, which could be obtained from the shape of the current-voltage characteristics.
 From a plot of the inelastic signal intensity, normalized to the conductance on the junction, a clear crossover was obtained near $\transmission \approx 0.5$.
 In a follow-up piece of research \textcite{Karimi2016} demonstrated, using shot noise measurements, that the electron transport in BDT molecules is indeed due to a single conductance channel for $\transmission$ ranging from 0 to 0.6.